 You’ll find two excellent skid steer auger attachments at The Cat Rental Store.
 Both are proven commodities and have the Cat brand name to guarantee performance.
 Here are two great augers to attach on your skid steer:

 Torque is your main consideration when renting a skid steer auger attachment.
 Torque and speed are inversely related, so you can’t expect high speed when you choose a big-torque auger.
 Your best bet is to work with your rental dealer to size your auger to your job conditions and your particular skid steer model.
+Contact The Cat Rental Store so we can connect you with a local dealer and provide you with a quick quote today.

 Landscaping businesses depend on their skid steers for a variety of tasks.
 One of the work tool attachments that most landscape companies wouldn’t part with is their skid steer rake.